Does McCain Need A Young Catholic Running-Mate?

 I'm not saying I disagree with their actions - I'm undecided - but its no more ethical to wrap one's self in environmentalism than it is to wrap one's self in the flag, if that is indeed what they are doing.
 To do either on dubious terms cheapens those legitimate causes.

 The Great Lakes have always been the concern of the Environmental Protection Agency.
 Worth noting is that there are already at least 140 federal programs to protect the Great Lakes - programs paid for by ALL U.S. TAXPAYERS, not just those of the Great Lakes states.
-On top of that, the Great Lakes states are now asking U.S. taxpayers to ante up another $300 million in new spending on the Great Lakes.
-(NYT)
+On top of that, the Great Lakes states are now asking U.S. taxpayers to ante up another $300 million in new spending on the Great Lakes. (

 U.S. Paying for Good News in Iraq?

-There has been a big stink recently about the U.S. allegedly paying Iraqi newspapers to print news stories about the positive things U.S. Forces are doing in Iraq.
+U.S. allegedly paying Iraqi newspapers to print news stories about the positive things U.S. Forces are doing in Iraq.

 So I wondered to myself....
 If paying Iraqi newspapers to recognize the positive achievements of U.S. Forces in Iraq is not acceptable, how else might we get this important message to the people of Iraq?